AssaultKoder95/gsu-backend/readme.md

 ## Backend Requirements ( Node.js, TypeScript )

-[x] Set up a RESTful API using Express.js.
+    - [x] Set up a RESTful API using Express.js.

-[x] Implement CRUD operations for managing tasks.
+    - [x] Implement CRUD operations for managing tasks.

-[x] Use TypeScript for type safety and better code organization.
+    - [x] Use TypeScript for type safety and better code organization.

-[x] Integrate a database (e.g., MongoDB, PostgreSQL, InMemory) for storing tasks.
+    - [x] Integrate a database (e.g., MongoDB, PostgreSQL, InMemory) for storing tasks.

-[x] Implement validation and error handling for API requests.
+    - [x] Implement validation and error handling for API requests.

+## Bonus Tasks
+    - [] Implement user authentication and authorization.
+    - [] Add drag-and-drop functionality for reordering tasks.
+    - [x] Implement search and filter functionality for tasks.
+    - [] Integrate real-time updates using WebSockets or a similar technology.
+    - [] Implement server-side rendering (SSR) for better performance and SEO.
+    - [] Write unit tests and/or end-to-end tests for the application.

 ## Additional Info